ChetanAutoBuffy/tcg/public/press/tcg-announces-official-launch.md

 # The Chadha Group: Four Generations Building Brands That Work

-**POTOMAC, MD – November 4, 2025** – The Chadha Group (TCG) is a fourth-generation family business that's been perfecting automotive products for over 100 years.
+**Savage, MD – November 4, 2025** – The Chadha Group (TCG) is a fourth-generation family business that's been perfecting automotive products for over 100 years.
 Today, we're sharing what makes us different: we don't just sell parts — we build the technology that makes sure every customer gets exactly what they need, when they need it.

 ---